NEONScience/NEON-Data-Skills/org/category/remote-sensing.md

 permalink: remote-sensing/
 ---

-Remote Sensing Information wil go here
+Remote Sensing Information will go here.
+This page will cover lidar and hyperspectral remote sensing data.